Maui > Top Ten Lists > Free Activities

-The following are opinions from a poll taken by Maui Information Guide of Maui visitors and what they felt was their favorite free Maui activities.
-Most of the listed activities require some gear/items, which technically doesn't make them free.
-But, this is as close as we could get to listing the most popular activities for those on a budget in Maui.
+The following are opinions from a poll taken by Maui Information Guide of Maui visitors and what they felt were their favorite free Maui activities.
+Most of the listed activities require some gear/items/ride, which technically doesn’t make them free.
+But, this is as close as we could get to listing the most popular activities for those on a budget on Maui.
 Enjoy!

-Of course, hitting the beach with friends/family is really the best thing to do in Maui.
-It's relatively free, and almost always perfect.
+Of course, hitting the beach with friends/family is really the best thing to do on Maui.
+It’s relatively free, and almost always perfect.
 The south and west of Maui have the best weather year-round.
 Kaanapali Beach on the upper west side is a favorite for visitors and is regularly voted one of the best beaches in the world.
-Makena Beach is also world class on the south side.
+Makena Beach is also world-class on the south side.
 Make sure to bring plenty of sunblock!
-You might want to splurge and rent/buy an umbrella too (but go earlier in the day to avoid wind.)
+You might want to splurge and rent/buy an umbrella too (but go earlier in the day to avoid the wind.)

 #2 – Watching Sunset

 Grab something to drink and kick up your heels with a folding chair on the south or west side of Maui.
 Sunsets can be good on the North side too, but you get the mountains blocking a large chunk of it.
 This is a local pastime that is an event in itself.
 Find a good spot near the water about an hour beforehand and enjoy good company and beautiful colors.

 If you don’t have snorkeling gear, you can rent it for pretty cheap at a local snorkel shop.
 Many companies offer snorkeling gear at dirt cheap prices for mediocre equipment.
 It works, but the silicone stuff is much better and worth a few extra bucks.
 Most people do boat trips, but you’ll find great snorkeling off the shore if there’s no swell in the water.
 Make sure to always have a buddy with you, and know-how far you’re going out.
 Currents can be dangerously deceiving!